 [Charleston's Civil War Trails Markers] Lightburn's Retreat

-As Confederate forces closed in on Charleston, Union commander Colonel Joseph Lightburn recognized he was outnumbered and needed to extract his troops or face destruction.
+As Confederate forces closed in on Charleston in 1862, Union commander Colonel Joseph Lightburn recognized he was outnumbered and needed to extract his troops or face destruction.
 After a brief fight in the city, Lightburn's troops successfully withdrew across the Elk River and destroyed the bridge to prevent pursuit, setting the stage for a 50-mile retreat to Point Pleasant while guarding refugees and a supply train 700 wagons long.

 Backstory and Context